Stocks end lower Tuesday as Wall Street pauses after a 4-day rally

 “There’s a greater likelihood for a stimulus package, and an even bigger one, should we get a Blue Wave," said Sam Stovall, chief investment strategist at CFRA.
 “And investors are probably responding to the poll numbers that are implying that we won't have a contested election.”

 Smaller stocks, which tend to move more with investors' expectations for the economy than the biggest stocks, were weakening more than the rest of the market.
-The Russell 2000 index of small-cap stocks was down 0.8%.
+The Russell 2000 index of small-cap stocks fell 12.21 points, or 0.7%, to 1,636.85.

 European markets ended lower, while Asian markets were mixed.